syncopika/piano_roll_browser/README.md

 a music sequencer inspired by LMMS, one of the best software applications ever!
 also influenced a bit by PxTone Collage, another great application!

-**It is highly recommended that Chrome be used for optimal functionality (except for recording) at the moment.**
+**It is highly recommended that Chrome be used for optimal functionality (except for recording) at the moment.
+Additionally, please note that this application is not intended to be used on mobile devices.**

 ![screenshot of the piano roll](screenshots/current.png "current look")

 ### cool features:
-- saveable projects (as .json)
+- savable projects (as .json)
 - can click-and-drag to move and resize notes (down to as small as 32nd notes)
 - each note is customizable
 - togglable onion skin